HudsonJamie/jamie_academic_website/content/post/football_walk/index.md

 I soon realised in my data visualisation journey that Nadieh Bremer would endlessly provide inspiration to me.
 I highly recommend checking our her work at [Visual Cinnamon](https://www.visualcinnamon.com/).

-One of Nadieh's pieces is a lovely visualisation of the [digits of 𝜋](https://www.visualcinnamon.com/2015/01/exploring-art-hidden-in-pi/), where effectively each digit (0-9) is mapped to a compass direction, with each subsequent digit producing a new step in a different direction (so long as the digit was different to the previous one).
+One of Nadieh's pieces is a lovely visualisation of the [digits of 𝜋](https://www.visualcinnamon.com/2015/01/exploring-art-hidden-in-pi/), where each digit (0-9) is mapped to a compass direction, with each subsequent digit producing a new step in the corresponding compass direction (the linked blog post explains and shows this much for eloquently).
 The final result is a beautiful walk through 𝜋.

-To adapt this concept to my interests, I decided to use a similar 'random' walk approach to artistically visualise footballers careers.
+To adapt this concept to my interests, I decided to use a similar approach to artistically visualise footballers careers.

 ---

-## Footballer's careers
+## Footballer's career goals

 I obtained data on all of the goals that certain players scored in their club careers via the [transfermarkt website](https://www.transfermarkt.co.uk/), and mapped the minute of each goal to a compass direction.
 As transfermarkt records goals scored in injury time of both halves as 45' and 90', there are a total of 90 minutes that a goal could be scored in.
 This meant that each minute would represent a 4º change in direction (360º/4).